clarissegoughmcguigan/MagicCardzStorefrontApp/README.md

  ### [YouTube Demonstration](https://youtu.be/PF9YxWBqoG0)

 <h2>Description</h2>
 For this project I was tasked bt college to make a app for a fictional company of my choice and I decide to make a tcg shop app.
 This time the infomation of the user gets saved into a excel spreadsheet.
+I designed the app in Figma and the logo in Adobe Illustrator and then used Trello to keep track of the software development life cycle of the app.
 <br />